 Alcami and UNCW faculty continue to partner closely to offer innovative workforce development solutions for the biopharmaceutical industry.
 The lecture, laboratory, and internship series offered in 2019 was funded in part by the National Institute for Innovation Manufacturing Biopharmaceuticals (NIIMBL) organization.
 NIIMBL is funded through a cooperative agreement with The National Institute of Standards and Technology (NIST), a program dedicated to promoting innovation and industrial competitiveness.
 The ultimate goal is to develop a sustainable program, advance regional expertise, and produce new talent for the pharmaceutical industry.

-Alcami is a world-class fully-integrated end-to-end contract development and manufacturing organization (CDMO) headquartered in North Carolina, with executive offices in Durham and Wilmington.
-With over 1,000 employees operating at 10 global locations, Alcami provides customizable and innovative services to small and mid-size pharmaceutical and biotechnology companies by offering individualized and integrated services across multiple areas.
-We connect our clients with innovative solutions for API development and manufacturing, solid-state chemistry, formulation development, analytical development and testing services, clinical and commercial finished dosage form manufacturing (oral solid dose and parenteral), packaging, and stability services.
+Alcami is a world-class fully-integrated end-to-end contract development and manufacturing organization (CDMO) headquartered in North Carolina.
+We provide customizable and innovative services to small and mid-size pharmaceutical and biotechnology companies by offering individualized and integrated services across multiple areas.
+We connect our clients with innovative solutions for formulation development, analytical development and testing services, clinical and commercial finished dosage form manufacturing (oral solid dose and parenteral), packaging, and stability services.
 For more information, please visit alcaminow.com.

 ABOUT THE UNIVERSITY OF NORTH CAROLINA WILMINGTON